lzim/teampsd/resources/training_guides/github/labels_management.md

 2. Indicator of Responsible Workgroup: indicate the workgroup responsible for working on the issue For example, if there is an issue for changing the name of a varialbe in the simulation user-interface, James/sim_ui workgroup would be responsible for making that change and we would attach the "sim_ui" label to the Issue card or Pull Request.

-## Quick Checklist:
-1. For instructions on filtering by labels in issues click here
-2. For instructions on filtering by labels in any of the trackers click here
-3. For instructions on how to attach labels to an issue (click here) or a pull request (click here)

 ## Training Record:
 #### Practice
 ###